-BOUN TEOUS BAY Timeframe Lead Partner 3.7 Develop hands-on experiences that bring the local heritage of food to the fore.
-Examples include: Learning how to make boxty.
+ВО JNTEOUS BAY Timeframe Lead Partner 4.6 Develop hands-on experiences that bring the local heritage of food to the fore.
+Examples include: Learning how to make 'boxty'.
 Developing a lobster fishing experience on Inishturk, with fresh lobster for dinner.
 Seaweed foraging.
-A catch and release or catch and cook experience with local fishing operators linked with accommodation or eateries where the fish can be cooked that evening.
+A catch and release, or catch and cook experience with local fishing operators linked with accommodation or eateries where the fish can be cooked that evening.
 Develop new themed food events.
-Consider developing a medieval food festival that ties in with the Grace O'Malley theme - the chieftain's table.
-Medium-Term MCC, LEs, Local Food Producers FI, LTGs, BIM, IFA, SWMDC, FLAG, UnaG, CBE 3.8 Work towards creating Clew Bay experiences that more readily include Clare Island and Inishturk, and continue to assess potential to expand cruise and boat trips on the Bay.
+Consider developing a medieval food festival that ties in with the Granuaile theme - the chieftains table.
+Medium- Term MCC, LEs, Local Food Producers FI, LTGs, BIM, IFA, SWMDC, FLAG, UnaG, CBE 4.7 Work towards creating Clew Bay experiences that more readily include Clare Island and Inishturk, and continue to assess potential to expand cruise and boat trips on the Bay.
 Experiences of this nature would provide a more holistic experience of Clew Bay and would provide visitors with greater ease of access to exploring themes across the entire region.
-The key constraints are largely infrastructural and these are addressed under Enabler 3.
-Shorter term, provide visitors with online planning tools to readily build Clew Bay multi-day itineraries.
-Examples of potential experiences: Opportunities to live like an islander: Learn to fix a lobster pot.
-Become a farm assistant for a day.
-Medium-Term MCC, LEO FI, BIM, FLAG, IFA, LCs, LEs, SWMDC 3.9 Highlight the wellness theme and develop and promote related saleable experiences across the region.
-The concept of wellness has broadened significantly and now has strong linkages with 'slow' nature-based/outdoor adventure, spirituality, nutrition, in addition to more traditional spa offerings.
-Build on the theme of mindfulness on Clare Island and identify all examples of healing practices across the region that can be integrated into the concept of a wellness experience.
+The key constraints are largely infrastructural and these are addressed under Enabler 3. • Shorter term, provide visitors with online planning tools to readily build Clew Bay multi-day itineraries. • Examples of potential experiences: • Opportunities to live like an islander: • Learn to fix a lobster pot. • Become a farm assistant for a day.
+Medium- Term MCC, LEO FI, BIM, FLAG, IFA, LCs, LEs, SWMDC 4.8 Highlight the wellness theme and promote related experiences across the region.
+The concept of wellness has broadened significantly and now has strong linkages with 'slow' nature-based / outdoor adventure, spirituality, nutrition, in addition to more traditional spa offerings.
+Build on the theme of mindfulness on Clare Island, and identify all examples of healing practices across the region that can be integrated into the concept of a wellness experience.
 Highlight opportunities for wild swimming and its benefits, including winter swimming.
 Profile the linkages between the landscape, physical activities, sense of solitude, and local foods with the theme of wellness.
-Support Westport Estate in elevating the themes of wellness within their guest experience.
-The restoration of Lady's Walk and surrounding gardens will not only complement the restoration of the work on the House but will also contribute to a sense of well-being.
-Short Term Medium Term FI, LEs, LTGs Westport Estate, FI
+Support Westport House in elevating the themes of wellness within their guest experience.
+The restoration of Lady's Walk and the surrounding gardens will not only complement the restoration of the work on the house, but will also contribute to a sense of well-being.
+Similarly, the plans for the Walled Garden and the link with local and seasonal produce should be integrated with the theme of wellness.
+Short- Term / Ongoing Westport House & Estate LCs, FI, GG, Local Food Producers FI, Local Food Producers